 Shortness of breath is one of the most common complications of pleural mesothelioma.
-Breathing complications can happen at any point, but many patients experience it in the early stages.
+Breathing complications can happen at any point, but many patients experience them in the early stages.
 There are many different treatment options available that can manage symptoms and control breathing complications.

-People diagnosed with Mesothelioma may experience this complication for various reasons, including tumor growth on the pleural lining or a buildup of fluid in the pleural cavity, called pleural effusion.
+People diagnosed with mesothelioma may experience this complication for various reasons, including tumor growth on the pleural lining or a buildup of fluid in the pleural cavity, called pleural effusion.
 Most complications, like shortness of breath among patients, can be treated.
 They can become dangerous or deadly if left untreated.

 Acute respiratory distress syndrome (ARDS) prevents your lungs from filling with air due to a buildup of fluid in the alveoli in your lungs.
 The deficiency of air filling up your lungs prevents enough oxygen from reaching your bloodstream, depriving your organs of the amount of oxygen needed to function.